askanexpert/slack-bot/README.md

 ```
 - Gives link to user to view wallet dashboard.

+# Notes
-### Notes
+### Word Combinations
 - <> indicates regex
 - @ indicates specific user
 - other space seperated words indicate all inclusive combinations

+### Tutorials
-- If following tutorial, install the app on workspace only through htttps://<app-name>.localtunnel.me/login and not through slack interface
+- Install the app on workspace only through htttps://<app-name>.localtunnel.me/login and not through slack interface
+- Setup Oauth Redirect URI in OAuth and Permissions Section of the Slack API Web interface

 # Pending Tasks
 - [ ] UI for Wallet Dashboard on Web